AviadAvr/Arduino-DataLoggers/README.md

 # DataLoggers_Arduino
 Arduino data logging units for field measurements and lab filtration experiments

-These are the codes i used for the Arduino data loggers used for my MSc thesis research.
+These are the codes i used for the Arduino data loggers used in my MSc thesis research.
 One data logger was deployed in the field, and used to collect information from a wastewater treatment system year-round: ORP (mV), Pressure (mBar), and Temperature (C).
 This Arduino data logger offers an inexpensive (~10$) alternative to commercial data loggers (+1000$).
 The code for the different sensors can, of course, be utilized for any type of analog/digital sensor as long as a specific library is available, or a calibration curve is made (welcome to seek advice regarding this).

 The other data logger was used in my lab-scale membrane filtration experiments.